novonotes/novonotes-apis/README.md

 # novonotes-apis

-Public interface definitions for NovoNotes products
+Public API definitions for the NovoNotes ecosystem.